HaydenWineera/Buds-Adventure-C30/proposal.md

 ## Description

-Here I will describe what I'm going to build.
+I am going to code a game inspired from Dig Doug and Motherload.

 ## Must Have List

-- first thing
-- second thing
-- third thing
+- Add a pause function
+- Add a menu screen
+- Add music (retro style, I'll make this on my own time)
-- ...
+- Gravity
+- Levels keeping the changes you've made in the evironment off screen
+- A working money and upgrade system
+- Creating a bad guy class that spawn in caves

 ## Nice To Have

+- A camera to follow the player (to make map creation easier for me)
+- Create gravity for various blocks
-- more stuff
+- Add water
-- even more stuff
-- surprisingly a larger amount of stuff
-- I couldn't believe there could be more but oh my god there is more stuff
+- Add animations for digging and moving
+- Intro to the game